Egg Harbor Township Nature Reserve

 The Egg Harbor Township Nature Reserve is a 220-acre nature preserve located in Egg Harbor Township, New Jersey.
-The reserve features an arboretum, 6 miles of hiking trails and a lake used for fishing and kayaking.
+The reserve features an arboretum, 6 miles of hiking trails, and a lake used for fishing and kayaking.

+The location was formerly a mining pit that provided gravel for the construction of Atlantic City High School.
+It was converted to a park in 2013.

 The reserve is used for various events.
 In 2017, the reserve hosted their Turkey Trot 5k run and 1 miler walk.
 It hosted a two day art exhibit in both 2016 and 2017.